sap-tutorials/Tutorials/tutorials/s4sdk-secure-cloudfoundry/s4sdk-secure-cloudfoundry.md

 [ACCORDION-BEGIN [Step 2: ](Set up App Router to authenticate users)]

-The App Router can be installed in two different ways:

-1. Download from Service Marketplace and
-2. Download from the SAP NPM Registry.

-These steps are explained below.

-### Alternative 1: Get the App Router via Service Marketplace

-1. Before you can start the setup and configuration of the App Router component you need to download the XSA JavaScript package from Service Marketplace: <https://launchpad.support.sap.com/#/softwarecenter/template/products/%20_APP=00200682500000001943&_EVENT=DISPHIER&HEADER=Y&FUNCTIONBAR=N&EVENT=TREE&NE=NAVIGATE&ENR=73554900100200003885&V=MAINT&TA=ACTUAL&PAGE=SEARCH/XS%20JAVASCRIPT%201>.
-At the time of writing the package `XS_JSCRIPT14_10-70001363.ZIP` is the most recent one.

-2. After downloading the package extract it to your favorite `<location>`

-3. `cd <location>/@sap`

-4. Copy the approuter directory to some newly created directory that we call `<destLocation>`

-### Alternative 2: Get the App Router via NPM

-This alternative approach requires that you have npm installed on your machine.
+The App Router can be installed via the node package manager.
+This requires that you have npm installed on your machine.

 1. Go to your favourite `<destLocation>` and create the `approuter` directory